ngimb64/Reactive-File-Transfer/README.md

 ## Purpose
 Reactive file transfer establishes an automated multi-directional encrypted file transfer service with password protection.
 By utilizing active file system monitoring, the program features designated directories that are synced across remote systems.
-Upon file system modification, by moving data into the designated Outgoing directory, it automatically transfers to the remote systems Incoming directory
+When a file system modification is activated due to moving data in the designated Outgoing directory, it automatically transfers to the remote systems Incoming directory.
-It features a combination of symmetrical encryption with HMAC integrity check that is protected through AESCCM authenticated encryption.
+RFT features a combination of symmetrical encryption with HMAC integrity check that is protected with AESCCM authenticated encryption during transmission.

 ## Installation
 - Run the setup.py script to build a virtual environment and install all external packages in the created venv.